aaryyya/decoding-data-careers-a-powerbi-analysis/README.md

 Explore: Navigate through the different pages of the report to explore various visualizations, apply filters, and gain insights into the data.

-Also You can create your own dashboards by using the dataset provided
+Also You can create your own dashboards by using the dataset provided!